RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/TimeMachineExample.md

 [[archiving job results on disk|RunningMRS#running-multistage-rosetta-scripts_relevant-commandline-flags_archive_on_disk]] is that the results still exist when the program completes.
-Sure, this usually just means that you have to do the extra chore of going out of your way to delete these binaries when you are done running, but there are benefits too:
+Sure, this usually just means that you have to do the extra chore of deleting these binaries when you are done running, but there are benefits too:

 ###Anecdote